Skip to main content

 Pulse

 Linear.
 Notion.
 GitHub.
 Slack.
-Meeting transcripts.
+Meeting transcripts, modeled as a process graph.
 Built for teams that left Atlassian.

 Each tool serves its stack.
 The mistake is forcing the other one on top.